Skip to main content

 Submitting MTD VAT returns

-Another aspect of VAT registration that tends to put people off is the idea of any extra admin because VAT registered businesses are subject to Making Tax Digital (MTD) VAT rules.
+Another aspect of VAT registration that tends to put people off is the idea of any extra admin because VAT registered businesses are subject to Making Tax Digital (MTD) rules.

 In practise this means you must keep digital records of all your business transactions as well as making VAT submissions to HMRC throughout the year.